rikhuijzer/blog/posts/writing-effectively.md

 Next, let's discuss the group of readers.
 How you write depends on who is going to read it.
 In science, your work is read by experts in some field who, basically, behave like a community.
-Others go even further and call it a village (Fernandes, 2017).
+Others go even further and call it a village \citep{pFernandes}.
 McEnerney is very frank about typical academic communities.
 Like him, these communities are usually too male, too pale and too stale.
 It's not how it should be, but it is how it works.